-The following table provides details, as of December 31, 2021, aggregated information for the Corporation's Equity Compensation Plans under which equity securities of the Corporation are authorized for issuance from treasury.
-As of December 31, 2021, there were 68,160,439 Common Shares issued and outstanding.
+The following table provides details, as of December 31, 2022, aggregated information for the Corporation's Equity Compensation Plans under which equity securities of the Corporation are authorized for issuance from treasury.
+As of December 31, 2022, there were 74,834,969 Common Shares issued and outstanding.
 The total number of Common Shares made available for issuance from treasury under all share-based compensation arrangements of the Corporation shall not exceed 10% of the number of Common Shares then issued and outstanding.

 Option Plan Category Number of Common Shares to be issued upon exercise of outstanding Options, Warrants and rights (a) Weighted-average exercise price of outstanding Options, Warrants and rights (b) Number of Common Shares remaining available for future issuance under Equity Compensation Plans (excluding securities reflected in column (a)) (1)

-Equity compensation plans approved by securityholders
+Equity compensation plans approved by securityholders:

+ESP Plan 0 0 3,000,000

-Option Plan (2) 4,650,876 \$2.91
+Option Plan (2) 5,113,686 \$2.73 2,369,810

-RSU Plan (4) 580,000 N/A
+RSU Plan (3) 1,445,000 N/A 1,055,000 (5)

-DSU Plan (5) 186,139 N/A
+DSU Plan (4) 881,832 N/A 1,118,168

-Equity compensation plans not approved by securityholders (3) N/A N/A
+Equity compensation plans not approved by securityholders (6) N/A N/A N/A

-Total 5,417,015 \$2.91 1,399,028
+Total 7,440,518 \$2.73 7,542,978

-- (1) Based on a total of 6,816,043 Common Shares issuable pursuant to all share-based compensation arrangements representing 10% of the Corporation's issued and outstanding share capital of 68,160,439 Common Shares as at December 31, 2021. - (2) Stock option plans and other security-based compensation arrangements which have been adopted prior to an issuer listing on TSXV and are in effect upon listing on the TSXV must be in compliance with TSXV requirements.
+- (1) Based on a total of 7,483,496 Common Shares issuable pursuant to to all share-based compensation arrangements representing 10% of the Corporation's issued and outstanding share capital of 74,834,969 Common Shares as at December 31, 2022. - (2) Stock option plans and other security-based compensation arrangements which have been adopted prior to an issuer listing on TSXV and are in effect upon listing on the TSXV must be in compliance with TSXV requirements.
 However, such arrangements do not need to be approved by the security holders at the time of listing on the TSXV.
-According to Policy 4.4 of the TSXV Corporate Finance Manual, listed issuers must obtain security holder approval yearly at the Corporation's annual general meeting for rolling stock option plans in order to continue to grant awards. - (3) There are no equity compensation plans of the Corporation that have not been approved by Shareholders. - (4) The maximum number of Common Shares issuable from treasury under the RSU Plan shall not exceed 3.5 million Common Shares.
+According to Policy 4.4 of the TSXV Corporate Finance Manual, listed issuers must obtain security holder approval yearly at the Corporation's annual general meeting for rolling stock option plans in order to continue to grant awards.

+- (3) The maximum number of Common Shares issuable from treasury under the RSU Plan shall not exceed 2.5 million Common Shares.
 Pursuant to the terms of the RSU Plan, settlement of RSUs can be made in the form of Common Shares, cash or a combination thereof.
-The weighted average exercise price for RSUs is not applicable, given that the RSU settlement date is based on the volume weighted average price of the Common Shares traded on the TSXV for the five consecutive trading days prior to such date.

-(5) The maximum number of Common Shares issuable from treasury under the DSU Plan shall not exceed 3.5 million Common Shares.
-Pursuant to the terms of the DSU Plan, settlement of DSUs can be made in the form of Common Shares, cash or a combination thereof.
+The weighted average exercise price for RSUs is not applicable, given that the RSU settlement date is based on the volume weighted average price of the Common Shares traded on the TSXV for the five consecutive trading days prior to such date. - (4) The maximum number of Common Shares issuable from treasury under the DSU Plan shall not exceed 2.0 million Common Shares.
+Pursuant to the terms of the DSU Plan, settlement of DSUs can be made in the form of Common Shares, cash or a combination thereof. - (5) The maximum number of Common Shares issuable under the amended RSU Plan, attached hereto as Schedule E, is 2,055,000. - (6) The approval of shareholders is being requested at the Meeting to approve the amended RSU Plan.
+See "Business of the Meeting Re-Approval of RSU Plan, as Amended".